camunda/camunda-docs/docs/components/best-practices/modeling/creating-readable-process-models.md

 ### Using collaboration diagrams

-If you model on an operational level (see [BPMN Tutorial](https://camunda.com/bpmn/) and [Real-Life BPMN](https://www.amazon.com/Real-Life-BPMN-4th-introduction-DMN/dp/1086302095/) on details for modeling levels) use _collaboration diagrams_ with several _separate pools_ for the process participants [instead of lanes](#avoiding-lanes) as operational models using lanes make it very hard for the individual process participant to identify the details of their process involvement.
+If you model on an operational level (refer to [BPMN Tutorial](https://camunda.com/bpmn/) and [Real-Life BPMN](https://www.amazon.com/Real-Life-BPMN-4th-introduction-DMN/dp/1086302095/) on details for modeling levels) use _collaboration diagrams_ with several _separate pools_ for the process participants [instead of lanes](#avoiding-lanes) as operational models using lanes make it very hard for the individual process participant to identify the details of their process involvement.

 Furthermore, model just _one coherent process per pool_ (apart from event subprocesses, of course), even though BPMN in principle allows several processes per pool.
 This improves readability by constituting a clear visual border around every process and by providing a natural space for labeling that part of the end-to-end process in the pool's header.